 Mgahinga has a total population of 80 mountain gorillas, but only one gorilla group is habituated and open to tourists – the Nyakagyezi family.
 The group used to move to Rwanda and Congo but have now settled in Uganda for more than three years.
 Gorilla safaris to Mgahinga are great because the park attracts fewer crowds.
 Having one habituated gorilla group means only 8 gorilla permits can be sold in a day.
 Visitors are advised to book their permits weeks in advance from the Uganda Wildlfe Authority offices in Kampala or the Park Headquarters in Ntebeko.
 A Uganda gorilla permit costs $600 compared to $1,500 in Rwanda.

-gorilla trekking is carried out throughout the year.
+gorilla tours are carried out throughout the year.
 However, the best time to visit Mgahinga is during the dry seasons of December to February and June to October.
 During the dry season the forest paths are not overgrown with vegetation and are less muddy.
-Gorilla trekking in Mgahinga begins with early morning briefing at the only park entrance – the Ntebeko gate.
+Tracking gorillas in Mgahinga begins with early morning briefing at the only park entrance – the Ntebeko gate.
 Tourists are briefed about rules and regulations for gorilla tracking.
 The average length of gorilla tracking in Mgahinga is less than at Bwindi impenetrable forest National Park because the Nyakagyezi family lives and feeds in a smaller range which is easier to find.
 However, tracking the gorillas can be challenging depending on the location of the family on a specific day.
 If they move towards one of the three volcanoes are found in the park, navigating through the mountain slopes can become tiring.
 You will be allowed only one hour with the gorilla family.
 Use the one hour to take photos and observe the group dynamics.

 How does gorilla trekking in Mgahinga compare to Bwindi?